Creator: Hideki Kamiya

 - He often responds to "When will we see..." questions with "Next week... in gaming magazines/Nintendo Direct."

-- Since nearly all of Platinum's games is published and owned by an outside company, every time someone asks him to port one of his games to another console, he replies, "Ask [company name]."
+- Since nearly all of Platinum's games are published and owned by an outside company, every time someone asks him to port one of his games to another console, he replies, "Ask [company name]."
+This also happens when people ask him to make a new Viewtiful Joe, Devil May Cry, or Ōkami game, as those IPs are owned by Capcom.
 You'll know he's messing with them if they ask him to port a game exclusive to one console to a competing console.

 - Several "...or else I'll block you" tweets are often prefixed with "As I've said 10000000000000000000 times...":